truenas/middleware/docs/userguide/freenas_system.rst

 CAs
 ---

-Beginning with version 9.3, FreeNAS® can act as a Certificate Authority (CA).
-If you plan to use SSL or TLS to encrypt any of the connections to the
-FreeNAS® system, you will need to first create a CA, then either create or import the certificate to be used for encrypted connections.
+FreeNAS® can act as a Certificate Authority (CA).
+If you plan to use SSL or TLS to encrypt any of the connections to the FreeNAS® system, you will need to first create a CA, then either create or import the certificate to be used for encrypted connections.
 Once you do this, the certificate will appear in the drop-down menus for all the services that support SSL or TLS.